 Conformations of Butane

 Butane is an organic compound which consists of an alkane with 4 carbon atoms.
 It may refer to a mixture of 3 isomers.
-At atmospheric pressure, Butane is a gas.
+At atmospheric pressure, butane is a gas.
 They are liquefied gas that is highly flammable.

-Factors affecting Stability of conformations
+Factors Affecting the Stability of Conformations

 Conformations of Substituted Cyclohexane